alanbbond/virtualnasfic2020/README.md

 If we published a page, and you turn "Draft" to "ON", the page no longer appears on the site.

 If you do some work on a published page, but you don't want the work to appear on the site yet, don't turn on "Draft", or the page would be invisible on the site.
 Instead, just leave this editor without clicking the "Save" button.
 Never fear-- Forestry saved your work for you automatically.
-The next time you come back to the editor for this page, Forestry will ask you if you wish to restore your work here,or discard it.
+The next time you come back to the editor for this page, Forestry will ask you if you wish to restore your work here, or discard it.

 "Preview" is currently broken.
 I'm working with Forestry support to find out why.